-Reasons to Love these Cupcakes
+Reasons to Love these Gluten Free Cupcakes

-- Allergy Friendly- These cupcakes are gluten free, nut free, egg free and can easily be dairy free (vegan).
+- Allergy Friendly- These cupcakes are gluten free, nut free, egg free and can easily be dairy free (vegan)!

 - They're Stuffed- The cupcakes are filled with a marshmallow and a piece of chocolate!